ully/ully.github.io/_pages/about.md

   - /about.html
 ---

 More than ten years of experience in large-scale Internet recommendation and search system architecture and development.
-Focus on devops, mlops, machine learning platform, recommendation system and other data-driven system architecture.Recently, focusing on edge compute architecture and Cloud-Edge Collaborative AI Scenario Landing Solution.
+My field of work involves devops, mlops, machine learning platform, recommendation system and other data-driven system architecture.

+Recently, focusing on edge compute architecture and Cloud-Edge Collaborative AI Scenario Landing Solution.

 Skills
 ======